goeiebook/creativelab/narrative.md

 ---

-Discoveries involving the ball began after three days.
-Aside from becoming better at manipulating it, I began to note character details.
+Discoveries involving the ball began three days after I found it.
+Aside from becoming better at manipulating it, I also became familiar with particular details.
 Such as the sound made when bounced in different environments.
 It went _splat_ when it landed in a puddle (which also substantially reduced the return energy).
 It produced beautiful long reverberations when bounced on a culvert sidewalk.

 ![spectrogram of a tunnel bounce][tunnelbounce] [youtube](https://youtu.be/8KXGaB3PApY).